Planning for retirement can be daunting, leaving even the most-prepared individuals feeling anxious.

 Ohioans’ financial fears surrounding retirement vary.
 Most, 27.5 percent, fear they won’t have time to save what they need.
-Another 24.8 percent are afraid they’ll lose what they’ve invested in retirement accounts due to stock market fluctuations, and 24.1 percent worry they just don’t know what they need for retirement.
+Another 24.8 percent are afraid they’ll lose what they’ve invested in retirement accounts due to stock market fluctuations, and 24.1 percent worry they don’t know what they need when they retire.

 These fears are understandable; saving for retirement can be overwhelming.
 Conventional wisdom once dictated that workers should save $1 million by the time they retire, but experts now suggest that won’t be enough, according to a U.S. News and World Report article.